The Cheapest (and Best) Full Coverage Car Insurance of 2026

 7. Pay by credit card to earn cash back

 By using a credit card to pay your insurance bill, your card could give you cash back or help you earn points.
-For example, a $175 per month car insurance bill could earn you $42 cash back at the end of the year.
+For example, a $175 per month car insurance bill could earn you at the end of the year.
 Make sure that your insurance doesn't add a fee for using a credit card and that you pay off the credit card bill to avoid interest.

 Shopping tips for comparing full coverage quotes